Amits64/Terraform_repo/README.md

 ## Introduction

-This project automates the provisioning and deployment of the VProfile application using Terraform.
-The infrastructure includes:
+This project automates the provisioning and deployment of AWS infrastructure using Terraform.
+The infrastructure can include:

-- AWS Elastic Beanstalk for application deployment.
+- AWS EC2 for compute instances.
 - AWS RDS for database management.
 - AWS S3 for storage.
 - AWS VPC for network segmentation.
 - AWS IAM for access control.
-- AWS EC2 instances.
+- AWS Elastic Beanstalk for application deployment.
 - AWS MQ for messaging.

 ## Prerequisites